Heat Advisory issued for Audrain, Boone, Callaway, Cole, Crawford, Franklin, Gasconade by NWS - NewsBreak

 Heat Advisory issued for Audrain, Boone, Callaway, Cole, Crawford, Franklin, Gasconade by NWS

-Effective: 2021-08-25 14:38:00 CDT Expires: 2021-08-26 21:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-24 15:11:00 CDT Expires: 2021-08-26 21:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Young children and pets should never be left unattended in vehicles under any circumstances.
+Take extra precautions if you work or spend time outside.
+When possible reschedule strenuous activities to early morning or evening.
+Know the signs and symptoms of heat exhaustion and heat stroke.
+Wear lightweight and loose fitting clothing when possible.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 9 1 1.
 Target Area: Audrain; Boone; Callaway; Cole; Crawford; Franklin; Gasconade; Iron; Jefferson; Knox; Lewis; Lincoln; Madison; Marion; Moniteau; Monroe; Montgomery; Osage; Pike; Ralls; Reynolds; Shelby; St. Charles; St. Francois; St. Louis; St. Louis City; Ste.
-Genevieve; Warren; Washington HEAT ADVISORY REMAINS IN EFFECT UNTIL 9 PM CDT THURSDAY * WHAT...Heat index values up to 106. * WHERE...Portions of south central, southwest, and west central Illinois.
-Portions of central, east central, northeast, and southeast Missouri. * WHEN...Until 9 PM CDT Thursday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses. * ADDITIONAL DETAILS...The effects of high heat are cumulative.
+Genevieve; Warren; Washington HEAT ADVISORY REMAINS IN EFFECT UNTIL 9 PM CDT THURSDAY * WHAT...Heat index values up to 110 expected. * WHERE...Portions of south central, southwest, and west central Illinois.
+Portions of central, east central, northeast, and southeast Missouri. * WHEN...Until 9 PM CDT Thursday. * IMPACTS...Hot temperatures and high humidity may cause heat illnesses to occur. * ADDITIONAL DETAILS...The effects of high heat are cumulative.
 This is a 4 day heat event meaning that heat index values up to around 105 are expected each afternoon.
 Warm nighttime temperatures will allow little recovery for those who are sensitive to heat.
 Heat related illnesses will become more likely each day of the event.alerts.weather.gov

 Comments / 0